faadias/ezdb/README.md

 As usual, the result of the remove call is also a Promise with an array of the removed keys.

 Just like insert and update, the remove method will accept an array of keys to be removed.
-Just remember that this will happen within a transaction, if an error is to be thrown for ANY record, NONE will be removed.
+Just remember that this will happen within a transaction, so if an error is to be thrown for ANY record, NONE will be removed.

 ## Advanced updates

 OK, imagine a scenario where I do not have all the information about a record, I only know WHAT has to be changed and in WHICH circumstances.
-In our previou update example, I said that a year had passed, but why only Mary Kovacs got older?
+In our previous update example, I said that a year had passed, but why only Mary Kovacs got older?
 Everybody's age should have been incremented by one, right?
 This is how we do it:

 	database.table("person")
 		.update()